solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 - Create a new account
 - Initialize the `MetadataPointer` extension
 - Initialize the remaining Mint Account data
-- Initialize the `TokenMetadata` extension and required metadata
+- Initialize the `TokenMetadata` extension and token metadata
-- Update the metadata with a custom field
+- Update the token metadata with a custom field

 First, build the instruction to invoke the System Program to create an account and assign ownership to the Token Extensions Program.